We can give you tips and advice about staying safe, whether in your own home or when you are out and about.

-What are the signs of abuse and neglect?
+The signs of abuse and neglect

 The signs of neglect are not always easy to spot, but you may see or believe someone is being ill-treated, neglected, or abused in some way - it may be physical, psychological, financial or sexual.
 It may also involve discrimination or harassment.
 The person may be depressed and frightened, withdrawn and anxious.
 There might be an unexplained shortage of money although the person has an income that should meet their needs.
 You might notice that the person’s living standards are dropping.

-Are adults really at risk of sexual abuse?
+Adults at risk of sexual abuse